ucl-team-8/ucl-team-8.github.io/progress/_development-plan.md

 // TODO: Include link above

-Together with this algorithm, we also decided to improve upon the visualization.
+Together with this algorithm, we also decided to improve upon the visualisation.
 First of all, instead of displaying the reports linearly, we display them using a non-linear time scale.
 On top of that, all of the reports were displayed on a map to allow a user to quickly see if 2 reports actually matched.

 ## Layered approach